mcfly722/formulator/README.md

 ()()()() - excluded (has 4 childs for one node)
 ```

-* c) based on bracket sequence we build required tree

 To simplify all the process there are function <b>GetNextBracketsSequence(bracketSequence, maxChilds)</b> that return next sequence based on current sequence.
-(Function build it own square with path and recursively obtain next path that match to <b>maxChilds</b> condition)
+(Function build it own square with path and recursively obtain next path that match to <b>maxChilds</b> condition.Also it extends number of brackets if your specify last one sequence for this square size.)
 ```
 ZeroOneTwoTree\go test . -v
 ...